mwibrow/vlnm/docs/source/normalizers/index.rst

 .. normalizers-table::

-The following sections provide breif summaries for each normalizer.
+The following sections provide brief summaries for each normalizer.
 Clicking on the Python class name for each normalizer will show the API documentation